PennockProjects/JAMStart/content/blog/2024/NuxtUIContent.md

 ---
 title: NuxtUI with NuxtContent
+description: A post about using Nuxt NuxtUI module with components such as VerticalNavigation and Dropdown with NuxtContent module components such as tailwind typographic prose, ContentRenderer and ContentNavigation
 topic: NuxtUI
-description: A post about using Nuxt NuxtUI module with components such as VerticalNavigation and Dropdown with NuxtContent module components such as tailwind typographic prose, ContentRenderer and ContentNavigation
-publishedAt: 2024-05-16 10:00
 isToc: true
-tags:
-  - Vue
-  - Nuxt
+createDate: 2024-05-16
+createAuthor: John Pennock
+image: /images/NuxtUILogo.png
-  - NuxtUI
+imageAlt: NuxtUI Logo
-  - NuxtContent
-  - JS
-  - HTML

 ---